gradle/gradle/design-docs/managed-component-model.md

 - The source set locations of a LSS when `fss.baseDir` has been overridden.

 ### Open Issues
-- Are these created LSS's intended to be model elements and appear on the model report? considering FSS is not yet a `ModelMap`.
+- ~~Are these created LSS's intended to be model elements and appear on the model report? considering FSS is not yet a `ModelMap`.~~ (later story)
-- Currently `FunctionalSourceSet` pushes instances into `sources` container.
-Should change this to work the same way as binaries, where the owner of the binary has no knowledge of where its elements end up being referenced.

 ## Story: Allow `LanguageSourceSet` instances to be attached to a managed type